FaustShagrat/Hello_World/README.md

 # Hello_World
 This is my first steps on github.
 There is i starting with create a new repository.
-In this time i learn Python and English same.
+In this time i learn Python and English.
 I want to change my work.